jmandel/fhircast-docs/docs/content-sharing-research.md

   }
 }
 ```
+The HUB SHALL distribute a corresponding event to all applications currently subscribed to the topic.
+The Hub SHALL replace the `versionId` in the request with a new `versionId` generated and retained by the Hub.

 ### Diagnostic Report Select Message
-The `DiagnosticReport-select` event will be posted to the Hub when an application desires to indicate that it has selected a specific resource as it is represented in its user interface.
+The `DiagnosticReport-select` event will be posted to the Hub when an application desires to indicate that one or more FHIR resources are to be made visible, in focus or otherwise "selected".
+It is assumed that an observation with the specified `id` is contained in the current DiagnosticReport content, the Hub MAY or MAY NOT provide validation.

 This event allows other participating applications to adjust their UIs as appropriate.
-For example, a reporting system may indicate that the user has selected a particular observation associated with a measurement value — after receiving this event an imaging reading application which created the measurement may wish to change its user display such that the image from which the measurement was acquired is visible.
-If a resource is noted as selected, this indicates that any other resource which had been selected is no longer selected (i.e. an implicit unselect of the previously selected resource).
+For example, a reporting system may indicate that the user has selected a particular observation associated with a measurement value.
+After receiving this event an imaging reading application which created the measurement may wish to change its user display such that the image from which the measurement was acquired is visible.

+If a resource is noted as selected, any other resource which had been selected is no longer selected (i.e. an implicit unselect of the previously selected resource).
 Additionally, an application may indicate that all selections have been cleared by posting a `DiagnosticReport-select` with an empty `select` array.

-NOTE: While it is assumed that an observation with an id of a67tbi5891trw123u6f9134 is contained in the current DiagnosticReport content, the Hub DOES NOT provide validation

 #### Context
 Key | Optionality | Description
 --- | --- | ---
 `report`| REQUIRED | FHIR DiagnosticReport resource in context is included for risk mitigation.
 The `id` and `versionId` of the diagnostic report SHALL be provided; however, additional attributes MAY be present.
-`select`| REQUIRED | Contains zero or more references to the selected resources.
+`select`| REQUIRED | Contains zero or more references to selected resources.
 If a reference to a resource is present in the `select` array, there is an implicit unselect of any previously selected resource.
-If no resource references are present in the `select` array this is an indication that any previously selected resource is now unselected.
+If no resource references are present in the `select` array, this is an indication that any previously selected resource is now unselected.

 ##### DiagnosticReport-select Example
 The following example shows the selection of a single Observation resource.